virtualcitySYSTEMS/map-core/documentation/panorama.md

 Panorama image handling in the VCMap.

+## Current Challenges

+- Camera orientation and navigation. currently, the camera turns around ellipsoid up and not around the spheres coordiante system.
+- Navigation only works, if the image is not tilted.

 ## Data Structure & Format

 The following outlines the two levels of data structure for panorama images in the VCMap.
 Basically we have to distinguish between